How to Edit a Portfolio

 - These notes remain invisible to the buyer.

-This is where senior agents win—context beats memory.
+This is where senior agents excel—context is more reliable than memory.

 Common issues & tips